-- Discharge of a firearm by an Officer. - Pointing a firearm or FN-303 less-lethal launcher at any person. - Apply force through the use of lethal or less lethal weapons, such as: - Deploying a baton strike.
+- Discharge of a firearm by an Officer.

+- Pointing a firearm or FN-303 less-lethal launcher at any person.

+- Apply force through the use of lethal or less lethal weapons, such as:

+- Deploying a baton strike.

+- Taser usage via drive stun or probe deployment.

 - Deploying Oleoresin Capsicum (OC).

 - Taking actions resulting in/or are alleged to have resulted in injury or death.

 - Applying weaponless physical force when conducting police functions, such as:

 - Physical take-downs

 - Kicks, knee strikes

 - Open hand and elbow stuns & strikes

 - Pressure points

 - Hair control

 - Pain compliance techniques

 - Throws intended to overcome & control suspect's physical resistance

 - Engaging in vehicle pursuits.

-In the year 2021, (27) Use of Force reviews were conducted involving (27) different Officers.
-Those (27) Officers' actions resulted in (44) individual use-of-force actions taken.
+In the year 2022, (17) Use of Force reviews were conducted involving (24) different Officers.
+Those (24) Officers actions resulted in (35) individual use-of-force actions taken.
 Use of Force reviews may involve the assessment of actions of more than one Officer for the same incident.
-Therefore, the number of reported use of force actions (44) is greater than the incidents (27).
+Therefore, the number of reported use of force actions (35) is greater than the incidents (17).
 Except where otherwise detailed within this report, the required reviews concluded that personnel acted in accordance with use of force policy.